2026 – 33rd Legislative Priorities

 RELATING TO GUBERNATORIAL APPOINTMENTS.

-Requires any person appointed by the Governor to serve in the Executive Branch in a position that is not subject to the civil service law to obtain the advice and consent of the Senate if that person’s salary is greater than $160,000 and is not paid from the budget of the Office of the Governor.
-Requires persons currently serving in positions made subject to the advice and consent of the Senate by this Act to obtain the advice and consent of the Senate during the Regular Session of 2027.
+Requires any person in a position that is not subject to the civil service law to obtain the advice and consent of the senate if the person is appointed by the governor to serve in the executive branch or is appointed pursuant to section 346-381.5, HRS.
+Requires persons currently serving in positions made subject to the advice and consent of the Senate by this Act to obtain the advice and consent of the Senate during the Regular Session of 2027 unless the appointee was subject to the advice and consent of the Senate.
+Effective 1/1/2525.
+(SD1)

-OPPOSE (S ) 2/20/2026 – Reported from GVO (Stand.
-Com.
-Rep. No. 2664) with recommendation of passage on Second Reading, as amended (SD 1) and referral to JDC.
+OPPOSE (S ) 2/20/2026 – Report adopted; Passed Second Reading, as amended (SD 1) and referred to JDC.
 SAN BUENAVENTURA, CHANG, HASHIMOTO, KEOHOKALOLE GVO, JDC

 HB1805 HD1